Running ZFS over NFS as a VMware Store

 Re-enter secret:

 The CHAP secret must be between 12 and 255 characters long.
-The secret is sent from the initiator to the target in clear text and this is one of the reasons why separate iSCSI networks are a best practice.
 The addition of CHAP allows us to further reduce any risks of a potential storage security event.
 We can define an additional target and they can have a different chap user names and or secrets.

 CHAP is more secure when used in a mutual authentication back to the source initiator which is my preferred way to implement it on ESX 4 (ESX 3 does not support mutual chap).
 This mode does not stop a successful one-way authentication from an initiator to the target, it allows the initiator to request that the target host system iSCSI services must authenticate back to the initiator which provides validation that the target is indeed the correct one.
 Here is an example of the target side initiator definition that would provide this capability.